nguyenpham00/Vscode-java-wiki/Troubleshooting.md

 In case a standalone Java file is open, the workspace directory will be different than the default VS Code one, so make sure you verify the value of `data`

+**New in 0.33.0**

+You can clean the workspace directory in the following way:

+- Open the command palette (F1)
+- select Java: Clean the Java language server workspace
+- click Restart and delete